Approximate optimization, sampling and spin-glass droplets discovery with tensor networks

 one focuses on a given configuration, $s_{1}, \ldots, s_{k-1}$, spanning the upper half of the lattice.
-Above, the black dots represent tensors $B$ or $C$ completing the decomposition in Eq.~(\ref{asvd}), projected on this configuration (limited to the spins directly interacting with $s_{k}, s_{k+1}, \ldots, s_{L}$ in the lower half of the network).
+Above, the black dots represent tensors $B$ or $C$ completing the decomposition in Eq.~\eqref{asvd}, projected on this configuration.
 This procedure allows one to calculate all the probabilities invoked while executing the branch and bound strategy from the main text---where we explore the lattice row after row.
-The leading numerical cost of contracting such a network is $O(N M (\chi^2 D^2 + D^2 d^l))$, assuming here that \textit{$\chi > D$}.
+The leading numerical cost of contracting such a network is $O[N M (\chi^2 D^2 + D^2 d^l)]$, assuming here that \textit{$\chi > D$}.
 Note that partial contractions can be cached for efficiency when calculating probabilities of consecutive sites along a row.